YichaoOU/easy_prime/README.md

 # Easy-Prime on AWS

-Please use this URL for now: http://easy-prime-test-dev.us-west-2.elasticbeanstalk.com/
+Please use this URL: http://easy-prime.cc/

-We will deploy it to St. Jude once we get approved from the IT department.

 # Tutorial